What is real estate development management software? | Rabbet

 4. Design and pre-development

-As architects and engineers develop construction documents and the developer finalizes the capital stack, the project transitions from planning to execution.
-Contracts are signed.
-A general contractor is selected.
-Equity partners are brought in.
+As architects and engineers finalize construction documents and the developer closes the capital stack, contracts are signed, a general contractor is selected, and equity partners are brought in.

-Software begins tracking those contracts and the costs associated with them, alongside budgets, plans, and stakeholder information.
+Software begins tracking those contracts and associated costs alongside budgets, plans, and stakeholder information.
 For projects with early equity draws, this is when draw management workflows start taking shape.

 5. Construction financing